filecoin-project/specs/expected-consensus.md

 still to be determined, but for now the magnitude is defined as 100, and `V = 10`,  `X = 100 * minerPower / totalPower`.

-*Note: in the current implementation in [expected.go](https://github.com/filecoin-project/go-filecoin/blob/master/consensus/expected.go), the final value of `V` and `X` adding to weight is actually 1000 times of the value defined above, that is `V = 10000` and `X = 100000 * minerPower / totalPower` due to `FixedToBig` and `BigToFixed` 1000-times converting tricks  in [fixed_points.go](https://github.com/filecoin-project/go-filecoin/blob/master/types/fixed_point.go) implementation.
-You could also still think `V` and `X` definition as original, but the weight in the implemention is 1000 times for more precise.*

 `ParentWeight` is the aggregate chain weight of a given block's parent set.
 It is calculated as the `ParentWeight` of any of its parent blocks (all blocks in a given TipSet should have the same `ParentWeight` value) plus the delta weight of each parent.
 To make the